For legal aid to be granted for an expert witness to appear in court, the following tests must be satisfied:

 The grant of aid for a social worker to attend at court to give evidence is SW4.

 - $537 for half a day in court including travel time and attendance at court.
-The grant of aid is MD2A.
+The grant of aid is MD2A or VM2A for veterans matters.

 - $1053 for a full day in court including travel time and attendance at court.
-The grant of aid is MD2.
+The grant of aid is MD2 or VM2 for veterans matters.

-The grant of aid for a medical practitioner to qualify evidence, prepare for hearing or conference with counsel is MD3.
+The grant of aid for a medical practitioner to qualify evidence, prepare for hearing or conference with counsel is MD3 or VM3 for veterans matters.

 The grant of aid for a medical specialist (including psychiatrist) to attend at court (including giving evidence, qualifying evidence, preparing for hearing and conference with counsel) is MS1.